caylent/Prompt-Optimization-LLM/README.md

 The application uses several AWS resources, including Lambda functions and IAM roles/policies that are required to deploy an Amazon Bedrock Agent.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 After the deployment is complete please make sure to follow the instructions [https://docs.aws.amazon.com/bedrock/latest/userguide/agents-create.html] on AWS console to create the Bedrock Agent.
-Use the Agent instruction provided in the agent folder when creating the agent.
+Use the provided agent instruction (agent_instruction.txt) when creating the agent on the console.

 Additionally it includes the "function_calling" folder containing code for using Anthropic Claude’s function calling capability via Amazon Bedrock.